-In this first stage of the digital platform, a set of important national and international works carried out since the year 2000 have been documented and the basics which enable greater in-depth knowledge about ceramic products have been defined.
+In this first stage of the digital platform, a set of important national and international works carried out since the year 2000 have been documented and the basics which enable greater indepth knowledge about ceramic products have been defined.
 The main data has been structured around these two major areas.

-4.1.
-WORKS
+3.1.
+Works

-In this chapter about dynamic content, in order to construct a specialised database, a set of projects selected for their quality and interest, and which use ceramics as the leading material in their buildings, has been compiled.
-Depending on the particular interest of the user, search fields have been established using the data relating to the works: author, use, location and date; and the ceramic material: position, shape, surface treatment and product.
+In this chapter of dynamic contents, in order to construct a specialised database, a set of projects selected for their quality and interest, which use ceramics as the key material in their configurations, was compiled.
+Depending on the particular interest of the user, search fields were established using data relating to the work: author, use, location and date; and to the ceramic material: position, forming process, surface treatment and product.

-The area devoted to each of the projects selected has been set out in four sections which allow them to be studied quickly and clearly.
+The area devoted to each of the projects selected was divided into four sections which allow them to be analysed quickly and clearly.

 - Images.
 Photographic sample of the built project describing the relationship between architecture and ceramic material. - Drawings.
-Set of graphic documents (ground plans, cross sections, axonometric projections and scale models) which enable the understanding and the analysis of the project. - Details.
-Information about the ceramic element, installation pattern, manufacturing process of the pieces and implementation on site. - + Info.
-Data sheet of the project, descriptive and building report, as well as the inclusion of interactive cartography for locating the project and relating it to the rest of the works.
+Set of graphic documents (ground plans, cross sections, axonometric projections and scale models) which enable understanding and analysis of the project. - Details.
+Information about the ceramic element, cladding arrangement, manufacturing process of the pieces and installation. - + Info.
+Project data sheet, descriptive and building report, as well as the inclusion of interactive cartography for locating the project and relating it to the rest of the works.

-4.2.
-FUNDAMENTALS
+3.2.
+Fundamentals

-Using language accessible to non-specialist users, in this chapter of fixed content the main industrial processes used in tile production are described, as well as the classification criteria, providing clear, concise and rigorous information inviting influential technicians to delve deeper into the knowledge about the material and helping them to define their technical characteristics.
+Using language accessible to non-specialist users, this chapter of fixed contents describes the main industrial processes used in tile production, as well as tile classification criteria, providing clear, concise and rigorous information inviting specifications writers to learn more about the material and helping them to define its technical characteristics.

-In order to speed up access to the content, chapter information is set out in five sections relating to the various stages of the productive process:
+In order to expedite access to the contents, chapter information is divided into five sections relating to the different production process stages:

 - Raw Materials.
-List of the major components used and their corresponding milling processes. - Shaping.
-Description of moulding techniques used by the ceramics industry in the shaping of products. - Surface Treatment.
+List of the major components used and their corresponding milling processes. - Forming.
+Description of moulding techniques used by the ceramic industry in shaping products. - Surface Treatment.
 Selection of the most common procedures used for decorating pieces. - Firing.
 Definition of the hardening process of the material and types of kilns used. - Products.
-Classification of ceramic coverings according to technical and operational characteristics of the material.
+Classification of ceramic tiles according to the technical and functional characteristics of the material.